AamuApp/aamu-blog/content/posts/introduction-to-aamuapp-graphql/index.md

 Here we update a database row in our **Person** table.
 We will target the row that we want to change with the **id** field.
 In Aamu.app, the id field is a string and you can find the correct id by first querying the persons, possibly with some criteria.

 Here is an example mutation query.
-It will change the **title** of the person and return some fields that we want to see about the person..
+It will change the **title** of the person and return some fields that we want to see about the person.

 ```plain
 mutation {